Yakima county judge throws out criminal case, frees Wapato city administrator

 Brusic said he reviewed the probable cause affidavit before the arrest, and believed that there was cause to bring Orozco in.
 But he said it was the judge who decides whether the evidence supports an arrest.

-Federspiel defended his decision from the bench, telling audience members that his decision was based solely on the law and not politics or emotion.
+Federspiel defended his decision from the bench, telling those in the courtroom that his decision was based solely on the law and not politics or emotion.

 “I am trying to be disciplined in my application of the law.
 I don’t rubber-stamp either side,” Federspiel said.